uksrc/standards-and-procedures/Deployment/CI_CD_Policy.md

 **Notes:**

-Snapshots for manual non-CD releases, only to be uploaded to our nexus due to maven repository expiration. <https://repo.dev.uksrc.org/>
+Snapshots for manual non-CD releases, only to be uploaded to our nexus repository due to maven repository expiration. <https://repo.dev.uksrc.org/>
 (credentials -- see Redmine)